adamsilver/adamsilver.io-jekyll/_posts/2015-11-24-7-reasons-why-infinite-scrolling-is-probably-a-bad-idea.md

 If the user doesn't understand the answers to these questions, they will have a feeling of unrest, uncertainty and disorientation.
 When they do know the answers to these questions, they can make informed and quick decisions, without losing energy.

-With pagination, people can anticipate the effort required to browser through the results.
+With pagination, people can anticipate the effort required to browse through the results.
 There is a happy sense of completion when a page is finished.
 There is a clear end.
 Pagination gives people control to decide whether or not to continue to the next page.

 Also, smaller pages, means a faster, more focused, less overwhelming experience with none of the pitfalls described above.
 People don't mind clicking links (to new pages) as long as each click is meaningful and leads them closer to the desired goal.